 Part of a fleet of small but efficient switch engines, #1293 went to work in several of the SP’s yards along their Pacific Lines, setting up freight trains, moving passenger cars into position and spotting freight cars at various factories, produce docks and oil refineries along the way.

-#1293 remained in service for 36 years before being retired, after which it was donated to the City of Tracy.
-For more than five decades, #1293 has been on static display — “stuffed and mounted,” as the saying goes — in Tracy at Dr. A.R.
+For more than six decades, #1293 has been on static display — “stuffed and mounted,” as the saying goes — in Tracy at Dr. A.R.
 Powers Park on West Lowell Avenue, across from the Boys & Girls Club near Tracy Blvd.

 A vital component of Railtown Tracy will be the transfer of #1293 to the downtown Railroad Historical District, and the assessment of the locomotive’s condition for possible refurbishing and service on tourist excursions.